Service terms for pilotage

 5 PILOTAGE FEES

-In accordance with the Pilotage Act (940/2003, amendment 18.1.2019/51), the Board of Directors at Finnpilot shall determine the unit price, the reduced unit price and other possible commission fees.
+In accordance with the Pilotage Act (561/2023), the Board of Directors at Finnpilot shall determine the unit price, the reduced unit price and other possible commission fees.
 A fee based on a lower unit price is charged for pilotage in the Saimaa Canal and the Saimaa waterways.
 The pilotage fees collected in the Saimaa waterways are at a level of 26 per cent of the pilotage fees in the coastal waters.

 The fee is based on the tonnage of the vessel in question and the actual distance to be piloted.
 The pilotage fees are available on Finnpilot’s website.